Applied Mathematics and Statistics

 Computer Science and Information Technology are exciting, challenging fields with impacts in nearly any area or industry.
 The areas of specialization include computer vision, networking, database systems, computer-human interaction and numerical and symbolic computation.
 Computer science graduates are some of the most sought-after and earn among the highest salaries of all new college graduates.
 Our students are prepared to apply their knowledge in fields such as medicine, communications, security, law and business.

-The Department of Computer Science offers a major and a minor in Computer Science and a major in Information Technology.
-A concentration in Professional Computing is available.
+The Department of Computer Science offers undergraduate and graduate majors and a minor in Computer Science, majors in Information Technology, an undergraduate major in Data Science and a graduate major in Cybersecurity.
 This program is accredited by the Computer Science Accreditation Commission of the Computing Science Accreditation Board, a specialized accrediting body recognized by the Council on Postsecondary Accreditation and the United States Department of Education.
 All majors lead to a Bachelor of Science.
 Professional Computing is available.
-Graduate programs in Computer Science are also offered.

 Earth and Environmental Studies